ryan-thomas32/megr2157-portfolio/docs/assignments/A03/index.md

 From the hand calculations, I obtained a length of 2166.043195", which, when rounded down to the 2nd decimal place, matches the result from the global equation.
 In SolidWorks, the length is 2166.04", indicating that the hand calculation and the FEA percent change result in  0% for this section.

-When it comes down to doing this for deflection, using the given maximum axial deflection value for the problem of .009" and FEA in SolidWorks of .009078", which rounded to the same digits as our given maximum axial deflection, gives .009" also, which means the percent change will again be 0% for this example.
+When it comes to deflection, we have the given maximum axial deflection of .009" and the FEA value in SolidWorks of .009078".
+When rounded to the same digits as the given value, the FEA result also reads .009", which would make the percent change look like it'd be 0%,  but carrying the full FEA number and digits instead gives:

+(.009078 − .009) / .009 × 100 = 0.87%

 <img width="715" height="491" alt="Screenshot 2026-09-09 175358" src="https://github.com/user-attachments/assets/ecf99e55-6cc8-42f1-a972-4bb0e1d9671e" />

-This was my goal: not to round any digits throughout my calculation, as I was trying to keep the percent change to the SolidWorks calculation as minimal as possible; in engineering, small differences can have extreme consequences in certain applications.
+This was my goal: not to round any digits throughout my calculation, in an attempt to keep the percent change to the SolidWorks calculation as minimal as possible; in engineering, small differences can have extreme consequences in certain applications.

 #### Pin Hole Stress Concentration Calculations
 Imagining a substantial pinhole in the side of my bar, I first used the machinery handbook to find that the stress concentration factor Kt for a flat bar in tension is: